 I have been thinking a lot recently about how many psychologists might be the ideal number for the Condor Performance team.
-The fact is, at this rate (of enquires) we could potentially have close to 50 performance and sport psychologist by the end of the decade.
-But just because we can, do that mean we should?
+The fact is, at this rate (of enquires) we could potentially have close to 50 performance and sport psychologists by the end of the decade.
+But just because we can, does that mean we should?

 Wednesday 5th August 2020

-I have often said that one of the best ways to really learn more about the mental side of sport is through sporting biographies.
+One of the best ways to really learn more about the mental side of sport is through sporting biographies.
 No, no the ones where they write a book in their twenties just because they are famous.
-I am talking about in depth 500+ page books that athletes and coaches write after they have retired.
+I am talking about in-depth 500+ page books that athletes and coaches write after they have retired.
 Why is this important?
-Basically, you will only get the real truth when the writer is not worried about you steeling his or her secrets.
-I have a growing collection of such books and as my team know I try and lend them out and encourage them to read as many of possible.
-Some of the best, most insightful reads are those belonging to lesser known athletes.
-In due course I will use this page to not only list them but provide a rating system as well.
+Basically, you will only get the real truth when the writer is not worried about you stealing his or her secrets.
+I have a growing collection of such books and as my team know I try and lend them out and encourage them to read as many as possible.
+Some of the best, most insightful reads are those belonging to lesser-known athletes.
+In due course, I will use this page to not only list them but provide a rating system as well.

-But more and more nowadays the infomation we consume is coming from non-books.
-Documentaries are getting better and better by the month and last night I stumbled across a cracker.
-The Fall is the amazing story of the ‘bits you never knew’ of the 1984 Olympics.
+But more and more nowadays the information we consume is coming from non-books.
+Documentaries are getting better and better by the year and last night I stumbled across a cracker.
+The Fall is the amazing story of the bits you never knew from the 1984 Olympics.
 More specifically, the women’s 3000 meters where Zola Budd and Mary Decker clashed both literally and figuratively.
-It’s a great reminder for sport psychologists or anyone involved in human improvement of the importance in seeing the person before the athletes.
+It’s a great reminder for a sport psychologist or anyone involved in the art and science of human improvement.
+The importance of seeing the person as well as the athlete.
 Zola, in particular, was seen as a product.
 A “thing” that could help others.
-In 1984 I was 8 year old and living in South Africa.
+In 1984 I was 8 years old and living in South Africa.
 So the name Zola Budd is very familiar to me.
 But I had no idea about the backstory.
 All I can recall was that Zola used to run without running shoes!
 Now that’s mental toughness.